KOB (TV): News operation

-KOB broadcasts 32 1/2 hours of locally produced newscasts each week (with 5 1/2 hours each weekday, three hours on Saturdays, and two hours on Sundays).
-During the school year, KOB broadcasts a weekly 15-minute sportscast, New Mexico Gameday, dedicated to high school sports.
+As of December 2025, KOB broadcasts 29 1/2 hours a week of locally produced newscasts each week, as well as a weekly public affairs program, Eye on New Mexico, and Football Night in New Mexico, a weekly sports program aired during the National Football League season.

 For most of the 1960s and early 1970s, KOB and KOAT waged a spirited battle for the ratings lead, though as late as 1971 KOB held a 14-point lead over KOAT.
 Between 1974 and 1976, on the advice of broadcast consultant Frank Magid and his firm, anchor Johnny Morris quit (later to work at KOAT); weathercaster George Fischbeck quit; and sportscaster Mike Roberts was fired.
 Channel 7 surged ahead in early 1976, pushing KOB to second.
 KOB spent much of the late 1970s seeking to fight back against KOAT, led by top-rated anchorman Dick Knipfing, whom KOB attempted to lure away in 1976.
 In April 1979, Knipfing announced he would move to KOB, even though he had a contract with KOAT that ran through August 1980.
 Station management and Magid believed Knipfing's success at KOAT was the main obstacle to improving ratings for KOB's newscasts and predicted they would soon rise to first place.
 Even though KOAT fired Knipfing in June 1979, it sued to keep Knipfing off the air until his contract with that station lapsed; an opinion from the United States District Court allowed him to proceed with his plans to begin anchoring at channel 4 on August 1.

 The Knipfing hiring was not the success station management hoped it would be.
 Ed Otte, city editor for The Santa Fe New Mexican, noted that KOB had added Knipfing to its newscast without improving its other on-air personalities or reporting team, which he felt were inferior to KOAT's.
 KOAT still led in most news ratings surveys between 1979 and 1981, when Knipfing received the added title of news director; he was one of three news directors in five years.
 In 1983, the station switched its newscasts to a co-anchor format.
 In March 1986, the station dismissed Knipfing.